Who can apply for an APN research fellowship?

 Yes, but these must fit within the nine (9) pages allowed for the entire proposal.

 Do I need to submit academic transcripts with my application?

 No, academic transcripts are not required for your application.
-However, if nominated, the program will request a photocopy of the applicant’s highest university degree.
+The application will request a photocopy of the applicant’s relevant university degree.

 Awarding of Fellowships

 When will the research fellowship awards be announced?